-Class C, C+, M, N, N+ and A permits purchased in the fall semester are valid through August 31 of the following year.
-Permits purchased after September 30 are prorated monthly.
-Permit refunds are offered during the add/drop period for the semester that the permit was purchased, and replacement permits are available for a nominal fee.
+Class C, C+, M, N, N+ and A permits purchased in the fall semester are valid through August 18th.
+Permits are prorated daily with the refunds for returned permits available until the last month in which the permit is valid.